open-telemetry/opentelemetry-collector-contrib/cmd/opampsupervisor/specification/README.md

 included in AgentDescription is expected to change after the executable is updated).

+More detail on the specific format and end-to-end flow can be found in the [Collector Executable Updates Flow](#collector-executable-updates-flow) section.

 ### Addons Management

 The Collector currently does not have a concept of addons so this OpAMP